 Courtesy and Adjunct Professors

-- Ken Audus, Ph.D. - Courtesy Professor - School of Pharmacy
+- Ken Audus, Ph.D. - Courtesy Professor - School of Pharmacy, University of Kansas

 - Marco Bortolato, Ph.D. - Adjunct Associate Professor - College of Pharmacy, University of Utah

-- Qian Li, Ph.D. - Adjunct Assistant Professor - The Johns Hopkins School of Medicine
+- Alexander Moise, Ph.D. - Adjunct Associate Professor - Northern Ontario School of Medicine